-Your Healthcare Provider’s Role
+Your Health Care Provider’s Role

 If a clinical exam reveals a breast change, you may have other tests to find out more.
 These tests may include:

-Biopsy, the removal of a small amount of breast tissue by needle or incision.
+Biopsy is the removal of a small amount of breast tissue by needle or incision.
 The tissue is then examined under a microscope.

 Guidelines for Having Clinical Breast Exams

-Starting at age 20, you should have a clinical breast exam every 1 to 3 years.
+The American Cancer Society recommends starting at age 20, you should have a clinical breast exam every 1 to 3 years.
 After age 40, have a clinical breast exam each year.
 If you’re at higher risk for breast cancer, you may need more frequent exams.
 Risk factors for breast cancer may include:

 Being over 50 or postmenopausal